Learn More and ApplyCritical Approaches to Diplomacy, Applied Diplomacy (MA)

 Menu

-“As it stands today, diplomatic theory and practice is for the most part the story of the European man: his triumphs, technologies of the self and methods for mediating otherness, hence the need to come up with an idea of diplomacy predicated on different subjectivities and set of ethico-politico considerations.”
+“As it stands today, diplomatic theory and practice is... the story of the European man: his triumphs, technologies of the self and methods for mediating otherness, hence the need to come up with an idea of diplomacy predicated on different subjectivities and set of ethico-politico considerations.”

 - Sam Okoth Opondo, “Decolonizing Diplomacy: Reflections on African Estrangement and Exclusion,” Sustainable Diplomacies, 2010

-The Critical Approaches to Diplomacy concentration provides a foundation for those interested in interrogating the power and practices associated with the field of diplomacy.
+The Critical Approaches to Diplomacy concentration provides a foundation for those interested in interrogating the power and practices associated with histories of diplomacy, and possibilities for future diplomacies.
 The concentration provides preparation for a variety of careers, as well as advanced studies in the field.
-Students selecting this concentration will study critical social theory, culture and identity and the impact of post-colonial studies on the practice and study of diplomacy.
+Students who have completed this concentration have entered careers in the U.S. government, the non-governmental sector, Ph.D. programs, and a variety of other positions in which their learning has been invaluable.
+Those who select this concentration will study critical social theory, culture and identity and the impact of post-colonial studies on the practice and study of diplomacy.

 Students in the Critical Approaches to Diplomacy concentration are required to take four courses from the following classes: